 - Quickly revisit why learning rates are needed?

-- What are the techniques available for finding the most suitable learning rate for a neural network?
+- Available techniques for finding the most suitable learning rate for a neural network

 - Introduction to cyclical learning rates